Christina Wilson

 Christina Michelle Wilson (born January 15, 1979) is an American chef and reality television personality.
 She was the winner of season 10 of the FOX Network's reality cooking show Hell's Kitchen.
 She was awarded the position of chef de cuisine at Gordon Ramsay Steak at the Paris Las Vegas.
-During 2014, Wilson was the Executive Chef of Gordon Ramsay BurGR at Planet Hollywood Las Vegas.
-In 2015, she became the Corporate Executive Chef of Gordon Ramsay Restaurant Group.
-In 2016, and from 2018 to 2023, she returned to Hell's Kitchen as a Sous-chef.
-From 2020 to 2023, she was the VP Culinary at Gordon Ramsay North America.
+During 2014, Wilson was the executive chef of Gordon Ramsay BurGR at Planet Hollywood Las Vegas.
+In 2015, she became the corporate executive chef of Gordon Ramsay Restaurant Group.
+In 2016, and from 2018 to 2023, she returned to Hell's Kitchen as a sous-chef.
+From 2020 to 2023, she was vice-president culinary at Gordon Ramsay North America.

 Early life and family

 Wilson is from Phillipsburg, New Jersey, and in 1997 graduated from Phillipsburg High School, where she played field hockey, basketball, and softball.
 She has three brothers and was inspired to cook by her grandmother.
 Wilson is openly lesbian.

 Wilson earned a basketball scholarship to West Chester University in Pennsylvania but lost the scholarship and waited tables to pay tuition.
 She transferred to Temple University, graduating with a B.A. in English and Language Arts in 2007.